ungoogled-software/ungoogled-chromium/README.md

 * Flatpak: Available [in the Flathub repo](https://flathub.org/apps/details/com.github.Eloston.UngoogledChromium) as `com.github.Eloston.UngoogledChromium`
 * GNU Guix: Available as `ungoogled-chromium`
 * NixOS/nixpkgs: Available as `ungoogled-chromium`

+### Third-party binaries

+If your operating system is not listed above, you can also try to [**Download binaries from here**](//ungoogled-software.github.io/ungoogled-chromium-binaries/)

+*NOTE: These binaries are provided by anyone who are willing to build and submit them.
+Because these binaries are not necessarily [reproducible](https://reproducible-builds.org/), authenticity cannot be guaranteed; In other words, there is always a non-zero probability that these binaries may have been tampered with.
+In the unlikely event that this has happened to you, please [report it in a new issue](#contributing-reporting-contacting).*

+These binaries are known as **contributor binaries**.

 ## Source Code